benjamin-wright/meal-planner-ai/.github/chatmodes/qa.chatmode.md

 1. Gather all relevant information about the requested task from the `docs/todo.md` file.
 2. Analyze the request and determine the affected models and services.
 3. Analyze the existing test cases and identify gaps or areas for improvement.
-4. Write new tests or update existing tests to ensure comprehensive coverage of the affected areas.
+4. If existing test coverage is insufficient, write new tests or update existing tests to ensure comprehensive coverage of the affected areas.
+Don't introduce new tests when they aren't needed.
 5. Ensure all tests adhere to the testing standards.
 6. If given a task in Ready for QA status, update the status to done once all the existing and new tests pass successfully.